MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 Within Service principal sign-ins, also check the **Resource** that the Service Principal was accessing during the authentication.
 It is important to have input from the application owner as they will be familiar with which resources the Service Principal should be accessing.

 :::image type="content" source="./media/compromised-malicious-apps/TargetResource.png" alt-text="Check the Resource for Service Principal":::
-*Image of the resource that is being accessed*

 ### Check for abnormal credential changes